 Over the long term ice sheets are the major part of solar amplification – and over the short term we are looking at cloud cover changes in response to changes in ocean and atmosphere circulation.
 “Closed cells tend to be associated with the eastern part of the subtropical oceans, forming over cold water (upwelling areas) and within a low, stable atmospheric marine boundary layer (MBL), while open cells tend to form over warmer water with a deeper MBL.”
 Ilan Koren et al, 2017, Exploring the nonlinear cloud and rain equation The region of the planet where sea surface temperature change most dramatically is over a large part of the Pacific Ocean.
 Rayleigh-Benard Convection cloud physics result in changes in planetary albedo.

-What can be seen over 9,300 years is variability rather than an illusion of regularity.
+What can be seen over 9,400 years is variability rather than an illusion of regularity.
 As would indeed be anticipated from the fundamental physics of complexity.
 “From the smallest scales to the largest, there exists an apparent conundrum: nature is both simple and complex.
 From apparent disorder, order emerges.
 This elegance in nature lies at the heart of my research interests.”
-Marcia Wyatt – who is the operator of a beautiful mind.
+Marcia Wyatt

 The authors of the paper I started with suggest that solar UV/ozone chemistry affects are translated through atmospheric pathways to modulate surface pressure at the poles.
 Southern and northern annular modes are thus partially under the thrall of solar variability.
 There are other factors influencing polar surface pressure.
 When pressures are high in low solar intensity winds and storms are pushed in lower latitudes.
 Winds and storms spin up sub-polar gyres in the world’s oceans with dramatic effects on deep ocean upwelling in the eastern Pacific.
 None of this can be analysed in terms of simple correlation.
 It cannot be modeled because the numerical functions do not exist.
 It can be approached as network math with atmospheric and oceanic indices as nodes of chaotic oscillators on a global spanning spatio-temporal network.
 Or perhaps as a signal propagating around the planet using the Multichannel Singular Spectrum Analysis of Marcia Wyatt and Judith Curry.